CumulusNetworks/docs/content/cumulus-linux-44/Installation-Management/Installing-a-New-Cumulus-Linux-Image.md

     {{< img src = "/images/cumulus-linux/SB-BIOS-secboot.png" >}}

-In the Secure Boot menu, you can Enable or Disable Secure Boot mode.
-Setting Secure Boot to Disabled allows one to install an unsigned version of Cumulus Linux or access ONIE without being prompted for a username and password:
+In the Secure Boot menu, you can enable and disable Secure Boot mode.
+To install an unsigned version of Cumulus Linux or access ONIE without being prompted for a username and password, set Secure Boot to disabled:

     {{< img src = "/images/cumulus-linux/SB-BIOS-secbootEnableDisable.png" >}}